ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 **line 161: Explain that the method of Harper et al 2007 meant there were no isolated pixels**

-Isolated non-forest pixels might have been present in Harper's maps, except for the 1953 forest map which is a vector map produced by scanning the paper map of Humbert et al. (1965) which was derived from the visual interpretation of aerial photographies.
+Isolated non-forest pixels might have been present in Harper's maps, except for the 1953 forest map which is a vector map produced by scanning the paper map of Humbert et al. (1965) which was derived from the visual interpretation of aerial photographs.
 We corrected all the maps from year 1973.

 **line 211: Capital F**